Inklingo

 Just like in English, you can use professional titles metaphorically.
 It works exactly the same way to describe planning a non-physical thing.

-Learners often confuse 'cerebro' and 'arquitecto' because both can mean the primary planner.
-Remember that 'cerebro' focuses more on the intelligence and strategic thinking, while 'arquitecto' highlights the design and construction of the plan or outcome.
+Learners often confuse 'cerebro' and 'arquitecto'.
+Remember that 'cerebro' focuses on the active planning and execution (the 'brains'), while 'arquitecto' emphasizes the design and creation of the plan itself (the 'architect').

 Learn Spanish with Inklingo